mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Connect an Ethernet cable (optional)

-If you're connecting to your Pi over wired Ethernet, attach an Ethernet cable to your Pi's Ethernet port:
+If you're connecting to your Pi over wired LAN, attach a network cable to your Pi's Ethernet port:

 {{<img src="ethernet-cable.jpg" alt="Photo of Ethernet cable connected to Pi device" maxWidth="700px" caption="Connect an Ethernet cable to your Pi.">}}